BELOW ARE SOME TIPS TO HELP YOU PASS YOUR ICBC ROAD TEST

 -

-Stopping distance: Make sure when you're stopped behind a vehicle, you can see the tires of the vehicle in front and a good chunk of pavement.
-This gives you space to maneuver around the vehicle if need be for any reason.
-As well, this reduces the chance of being pushed into the vehicle in front if you were rear-ended.
+Stopping distance: When you're stopped behind a vehicle, ensure you can see the tires of the vehicle in front along with a portion of pavement (one car length of space).
+This space allows you to maneuver around the vehicle if it breaks down or if you need to make way for an emergency vehicle.
+Additionally, maintaining this distance reduces the risk of being pushed into the vehicle ahead incase of a rear-end collision.
+Stay safe and on the road!

 -